magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 user=>
 ```

 That's bad.
-The `present?` and the `url?` predicates are defined for
+The `present?` predicate it defined for the `nil` element,
-the `nil` element, while the function returned by the `matches` HOF
+while the function returned by the `matches` HOF function it is not, as
-function is not, as you can verify from it's source code:
+you can verify from it's source code:

 ```clj
 (source v/matches)